-Speech-language and swallowing therapy addresses disorders of communication and swallowing.
-Speech-language pathologists diagnose and treat individuals of all ages who have disorders in communication and swallowing.
+Our licensed speech-language pathologists diagnose and treat individuals of all ages who have disorders in communication and problems with swallowing.

 Communication encompasses speech, language, reading, writing, voice, cognition, and nonverbal communication.
 Communication disorders result when deficits in articulation/pronunciation, voice, fluency, language, cognition, or nonverbal communication interfere with a person’s ability to interpret information and/or exchange information with others.

-Speech-language and swallowing therapy services offered at Harrington include evaluation and treatment in:
+Speech-language and swallowing therapy services offered at Harrington’s main campus in Southbridge includes an evaluation and treatment for:

 - Childhood speech delays/disorders